rizitis/Athos/AthOS/DOCS/SUM_CHECKS.md

-## Accepted VARS are
+## Accepted VARS in the ini file are

 - SHA512SUM=
 - SHA256SUM=
 - MDSCHK=
-- or empty for not check sums...
+- or empty
+- none provided

 | Scenario                  | Expected Outcome                        |
 |---------------------------|----------------------------------------|